Brakistad/2DSurvivorsCourse/README.md

 Extension ID: geequlim.godot-tools

+## Play the Game
+You can freely play the webassembly version of the game [here](https://brakistad.github.io/2DSurvivorsCourse/).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.